16 Tell-Tale Signs Someone Is A Shallow Person

 6. They’re Materialistic.

 Materialism is a common trait among shallow people.
 They measure success and self-worth by what they own rather than who they are as a person.
 Their conversations often revolve around their latest purchases or what they want to buy next.
-They see material possessions as a way to gain status and approval.
+They see material possessions as a way to gain status and approval, and according to the Huffington Post, it’s making them unhappy.

 7. They’re Often Self-Centered.